openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 types.
 It is noteworthy that type ``T[]`` and type ``Array<T>`` are as follows:

 -  Equivalent if *T* is a reference type; and
--  Diffrent if *T* is a value type.
+-  Different if *T* is a value type.

 .. index::
    array type